joshkuminski/OpenVision-Traffic-Camera/CAD Files/STL/README.txt

 Suffix Key:
-N - Nylon
+N - Nylon - Used for strength and low coeifficient of friction GFN - Glass Fiber Nylon - Used for strength
-GFN - Glass Fiber Nylon
+PLA - General use (inside control box)
-P - PLA
+ASA - Used for dimensional accuracy and UV resistance